Improving health through investing in homes

 Our impact investments fall into two broad categories.
-Our ‘impact-managed’ investments support established funds to increase the depth of their impact.
-While ‘catalytic’ investments use our capital to help newer funds or models get off the ground.
+First, our ‘impact-managed’ investments, which support established funds to increase the depth of their impact.
+Secondly, our ‘catalytic’ investments, which use our capital to help newer funds or models get off the ground.

 In our impact investment portfolio, we actively look for opportunities across nine priority sectors.
 On this page are some examples of our growing impact investment portfolio.

 We back two funds dedicated to investing in start-ups in the life sciences sector.
-SV7 Impact Medicine Fund is a biotech-focused venture capital fund of SV Health Investors, which invests in companies exploring new drug discoveries and development.
-Most of their investments have been made into UK start-ups looking to deliver life-changing therapies by targeting precision medicine drugs for unmet clinical need.
+First, the SV7 Impact Medicine Fund.
+This is a biotech-focused venture capital fund of SV Health Investors, which invests in companies exploring new drug discoveries and development.
+They have made most of their investments into UK start-ups looking to deliver life-changing therapies by targeting precision medicine drugs for unmet clinical need.
 60% of their investment will be targeted into companies focused on oncology.

-We also invested in European-focused life sciences venture capital fund, Medicixi III, which invests in biopharma companies from discovery to late-stage clinical assets.
-The fund supports projects it believes can deliver licensed drugs which will have a significant benefit to patients with cancer or cardiovascular diseases.
+Second, we also invested in European-focused life sciences venture capital fund, Medicixi III.
+This invests in biopharma companies from discovery to late-stage clinical assets.
+The fund supports projects it believes can deliver licensed drugs.
+This will have a significant benefit to patients with cancer or cardiovascular diseases.

-Eka Ventures invests in consumer technology start-ups in the UK, focusing on companies working to contribute to an inclusive, healthy and sustainable society.
+Eka Ventures invests in consumer technology start-ups in the UK.
+They focus on companies that contribute to an inclusive, healthy and sustainable society.
 We back Eka’s strategy to invest in solutions that:

-Bridges Fund Management is a specialist private markets manager focused on making sustainable and impact investments that generate both attractive risk-adjusted financial returns and better societal outcomes within four themes: healthier lives, future skills, sustainable planet and stronger communities.
+Bridges Fund Management is a specialist private markets manager.
+Their focus is on making sustainable and impact investments that generate both attractive risk-adjusted financial returns and better societal outcomes within four themes.
+These are: healthier lives, future skills, sustainable planet and stronger communities.

 We invested in its Bridges Social Outcomes Fund II.
-This provides working capital and ongoing support to organisations delivering projects that help to prevent homelessness, and improve health, wellbeing and employment outcomes for vulnerable young people and adults.
+This provides working capital and ongoing support to organisations delivering projects.
+These help to prevent homelessness, and improve health, wellbeing and employment outcomes for vulnerable young people and adults.

 Social outcomes contracts are increasingly used by Government to commission vital social services from mission-driven delivery partners.
 Instead of the traditional ‘fee for service’ approach, these contracts are structured so that the commissioner pays for the achievement of agreed performance milestones, not the delivery of a specific service.
-This change in focus allows for a more collaborative approach to service design, greater flexibility in service delivery, and clearer accountability for improving people’s lives.
+This change in focus allows for a more collaborative approach to service design.
+Furthermore, it also allows for greater flexibility in service delivery, and clearer accountability for improving people’s lives.

-We invested capital in the Baillie Gifford Worldwide Healthcare Innovation Fund, which invests globally in healthcare companies taking an innovative approach to diagnostics, treatment and prevention of diseases.
-The Fund currently holds 35 listed companies all with potential to bring substantial improvements to human health and healthcare systems and deliver attractive investment returns over the long term.
+We invested capital in the Baillie Gifford Worldwide Healthcare Innovation Fund.
+This Fund invests globally in healthcare companies taking an innovative approach to diagnostics, treatment and prevention of diseases.
+Furthermore, the Fund currently holds 35 listed companies all with potential to bring substantial improvements to human health and healthcare systems and deliver attractive investment returns over the long term.

-Our first impact investment was in the Apposite Healthcare Fund II which invests in UK and European healthcare businesses that are developing healthcare and social care services, digital health solutions and medical products and pharmaceuticals.
-The fund is currently invested in seven companies that deliver high quality, efficient and cost-effective care solutions.
+Our first impact investment was in the Apposite Healthcare Fund II.
+This invests in UK and European healthcare businesses that are developing healthcare and social care services, digital health solutions and medical products and pharmaceuticals.
+In addition, the fund is currently invested in seven companies that deliver high quality, efficient and cost-effective care solutions.